 It depends on the model that you purchase as to what they will cost.

 - The Roundhouse model of train is roughly $80-$120

 - The Ready-to-Role is somewhere between $200-$300

 - And the Genesis start at closer to $450 and go up from there.

 What is the most expensive Athearn Train?

 Athearn is traditionally more price-accessible to the average consumer, and as such don’t tend to sell for a lot; even the vintage models.
-As such, you can pick up some nice ‘vintage’ model trains from the early 70’s on eBay for a couple of hundred dollars.
+So you can pick up some nice ‘vintage’ model trains from the early 70’s on eBay for a couple of hundred dollars.

 What is the best Athearn Train set to buy?